 In connection with Mr. Barrack's appointment in November 2018 as our Chief Executive Officer (in addition to his role as Executive Chairman), the Company entered into a second amendment to its employment agreement with Mr. Barrack effective as of March 1, 2019, primarily to reflect his additional role and responsibilities.
-Mr. Barrack's employment agreement, as well as the second amendment, is described below under "Employment Agreements- Employment Agreement with Thomas J. Barrack, Jr." In addition, in connection with entering into the second amendment, in March 2019 the Company granted Mr. Barrack a one-time equity grant, and with a grant date fair value of \$286,842, subject to both time-based vesting and significant performance-based vest ing conditions based on the Company's stock price over a three year period.
+Mr. Barrack's employment agreement, as well as the second amendment, is described below under "Employment Agreements-Employment Agreement with Thomas J. Barrack, Jr." In addition, in connection with entering into the second amendment, in March 2019 the Company granted Mr. Barrack a one-time equity grant, and with a grant date fair value of \$286,842, subject to both time-based vesting and significant performance-based vesting conditions based on the Company's stock price over a three year period.
 The number of restricted stock units granted under the one-time award was 1,315,789, which was based on the dollar amount of the award approved by the Compensation Committee divided by the closing price of our Class A common stock on the third trading day following the release of the Company's earnings for the year ended December 31, 2018.
-Following the three year period, (i) 100% of the award will vest if the Company's stock price is equal to or greater than \$11.10, at any time during the first two years of the performance period, and (iii) 25% of the award will vest if the Company's stock price is equal to or greater than \$1.10, at any time during the first two years of the performance period, and (iii) 25% of the award will vest if the Company's stock price is equal to or greater than \$1.10, at any time during the first two years of the performance period.
-For determining achievement under the award, the Company's stock price is based on the average closing prices over a 30 trading day period or, in connection with a change of control.
+Following the three year performance period, (i) 100% of the award will vest if the Company's stock price is equal to or greater than \$11.10, at any time during the performance period, (ii) 50% of the award will vest if the Company's stock price is equal to or greater than \$10.00 but less than \$11.10, at any time during the first two years of the performance period, and (iii) 25% of the award will vest if the Company's stock price is equal to or greater than \$8.00 but less than \$10.00, at any time during the first year of the performance period.
+For determining achievement under the award, the Company's stock price is based on the average closing prices over a 30 trading day period or, in connection with a change of control, the fair market value of the total consideration per share of the Company's stock to be paid or payable in the transaction resulting in the change of control.
 In no event can more than 100% of the target amount of such one-time award be earned at the end of the three year period.